-Perhaps he should have completed more training simulations as Illy had nagged on the way here.
+He should have completed more training simulations on the way here – as Illy had nagged him to do.
 Finally getting the scanning programme activated he set it to detect life forms near to his position, displaying simulated graphics in his field of vision: he chose a series of concentric circles marking range with pinging dots like an ancient radar system.
 Two amber dots pinged alarmingly close behind him and turning he saw two roughly dog or large cat-shaped outlines where the simulated highlighting indicated their positions, even though they were not visible through the trees and undergrowth.

 -Shit!
 Why didn’t you warn me earlier?- He started running away from the pursuit in a sudden panic. – I haven’t even practised with the zap function of this big stick you gave me!-

-Fear was fighting with embarrassment in Jack’s mind now as Illy’s words slowly sank in.
-Stopping, he forced himself to remember his training, calm his breathing and his mind.
-He focussed on the radar-like graphic projected virtually in front of his eyes, seeing that she was right, two quadrupeds behind, one each side at a distance and then ahead, three lurking dots, motionless in an arc which his course would dissect right in the middle.
+Fear was fighting with embarrassment in Jack’s mind now as Illy’s words sank in.
+Stopping, he forced himself to remember his training, calm his breathing and his mind, slowing his pulse.
+He focussed on the radar-like graphic projected virtually in front of his eyes, seeing that she was right, two quadrupeds behind, one each to side at a distance, and then three lurking dots ahead – motionless in an arc which his course would dissect right in the middle.
 What a fool.
-Gloating to himself about being the most advanced, sophisticated and intelligent being on the planet, supplemented by technology way beyond anything on this world.
-Yet within an hour of landing he had been outsmarted by animals he might characterise as dumb, but they were close to literally eating him alive.
+Gloating to himself about being the most advanced, sophisticated, and intelligent being on the planet, supplemented by technology way beyond anything on this world.
+Yet within an hour of landing he had been outsmarted by animals he might characterise as dumb, yet they were close to literally eating him alive.
 It could have been a fatal outsmarting if not for Illy looking over his shoulder.
 He had to do better than this, he had to take control of himself and the situation.
 Perhaps he could use the manips to push them away or stun them with pulses.
 He had just opened the programme controlling this when Illy spoke up again through the neural comms.

--You aren’t being very helpful Illy,- replied Jack -it’s harder to think when you are experiencing the real danger, it’s easy for you sat up there in complete safety.-
+-Not helpful Illy, it’s harder to think when you are experiencing the real danger, it’s easy for you sat up there in complete safety.-

--True, but you are supposed to be trained to deal with that.- She said.
+-True, but you are supposed to be trained to deal with that.